 Image creation can have a delayed start if there are a large number of image requests at one time for a group of servers.
-The number of concurrent images are limited in order to keep the disk activity of multiple images from affecting performance on a host.
+The number of concurrent images is limited to keep the disk activity of multiple images from affecting performance on a host.
 If the image takes longer than 24 hours to complete, contact Rackspace Support.

-When an image creation is initiated, the system runs a process that attempts to reclaim space that has been freed by deleting files and images.
-That process continues even if the image creation process is aborted because of disk limits at the time the process begins.
+When an image creation begins, the system runs a process that attempts to reclaim space that has been freed by deleting files and images.
+That process continues even if the image creation process aborts because of disk limits at the time the process begins.
 That means that in some cases, trying to create an image again after it fails could result in a successful image process thanks to that cleanup operation.

 Turnkey virtual appliances typically do not support decloning.
-Thus, while an image will technically preserve the exact state of the appliance, any servers built from the image will not be able to set the following:
+Thus, while an image technically preserves the exact state of the appliance, any servers built from the image can’t set the following elements:

 Instead of using Cloud Server Images, consult your appliance’s vendor documentation for the recommended backup and restore procedures.

-ISOs cannot be uploaded to Cloud Files and used to build a new Cloud Server.
+You cannot upload ISO images to Cloud Files and use them to build a new Cloud Server.